top of page

 EXTRA-CURRICULAR ACTIVITIES/RELATED EXPERIENCE

-Host and creator of the New South Reading Series in Atlanta, Spring 2017 to present
+Host and creator of the New South Reading Series in Atlanta, Spring 2017 to Spring 2020

-I coordinate monthly readings in order to connect local writers with authors promoting their debut books.
+I coordinated monthly readings in order to connect local writers with authors promoting their debut books.

 I introduced readers for six weeks during the Summer C Session.